dalenewman/Transformalize/README.md

 1. Re-process (initialize)
 1. Re-enable incremental processing

-Transformalize has the power to create and destroy.
+Transformalize has the power to create and destroy (the beast?).

 ---